-Portfolio diversification will be a tool for managing risk while maintaining liquidity.
+Portfolio diversification will beis a tool for managing risk while maintaining liquidity.
+Issuer and portfolio diversification limits are established by security type in Section 17.2.
 The CFO has discretion to exceed the diversification limits shown below by not more than 5 percent as a result of liquidation or adverse market conditions that require reducing exposures to certain sectors in order to protect principal.